 The 'plaformist' tradition started with the analysis of the anarchist defeat at the hands of the Bolsheviks during the civil war made by a group of Russian anarchists in exile.
-This group included such important figures as Nestor Makhno, one of the main leaders of the insurrectional army of the Ukrainian peasantry, Peter Arshinov, historian of the same movement and old friend of Makhno, and Ida Mett, passionate partisan and historian of the Kronstadt insurrection2.
-Based in Paris, the group was organized around the publication of an anarcho-communist magazine in Russian, called Dielo Trouda (Worker's Cause), a project originally conceived of by Arshinov and Makhno while they were rotting in the czarist prison some fifteen years earlier which was finally founded in Paris in 1925.
+This group included such important figures as Nestor Makhno, one of the main leaders of the insurrectional army of the Ukrainian peasantry, Peter Arshinov, historian of the same movement and old friend of Makhno, and Ida Mett, passionate partisan and historian of the Kronstadt insurrection.
+Based in Paris, the group was organized around the publication of an anarcho-communist magazine in Russian, called Dielo Trouda (Worker's Cause), a project originally conceived of by Arshinov and Makhno while they were rotting in the czarist prison the Groupe Emile-Henry (NEFAC-Quebec), see www3.sympatico.ca for a French version.

-1See Wayne Price's 'Love & Rage' piece elsewhere in The Northeastern Anarchist: Magazine of the Northeastern Federation of Anarcho-Communists (NEFAC) #3.
+&lt;sup>1See Wayne Price's 'Love & Rage' piece elsewhere in The Northeastern Anarchist: Magazine of the Northeastern Federation of Anarcho-Communists (NEFAC) #3.

-2See respectively History Of The Makhnovist Movement, by Arshinov (Freedom Books, London) and The Kronstadt Commune by Mett (Solidarity, available on the web at flag.blackened.net).
+&lt;sup>2See respectively History Of The Makhnovist Movement, by Arshinov (Freedom Books, London) and The Kronstadt Commune by Mett (Solidarity, available on the web at flag.blackened.net).
 Both are available through AK Press (www.akpress.org).